c6o/sample-project/README.md

 ### sample-project-web

-The halyard frontend is a webpage that makes requests to the halyard backend /api endpoint and reports back the results to a browswer window.
+The halyard frontend is a webpage that makes requests to the halyard backend /api endpoint and reports back the results to a browser window.
 It also opens a websocket connection to halyard sockets and prints out the messages it received.

 The halyard frontend proxies http and websocket connections to the sample-project-server and sample-project-sockets backend servers through an NGINX proxy.
 Requests to websockets go to sample-project-sockets, requests to `/api` go to sample-project-server. `/`